la2050/archive/_projects/2015/biotech-leaders-academy-growing-diverse-entrepreneurs-in-biotech-via-hands-on-work-and-mentorship.md

   LA Bioscience Hub (LABH) facilitates the creation of a thriving bioscience cluster that fosters innovation, nurtures local talent, and creates good-paying jobs in East LA’s LA Bioscience Corridor.
-'In one to three sentences, please describe your proposal.': >- LA Bioscience Hub, in collaboration with East Los Angeles College (ELAC), will create the Biotech Leaders Academy - a new program that introduces East LA’s bioscience students to the possibilities of becoming a biotech entrepreneur.
-  We will place students into summer internships with LA biotech companies to give them valuable hands-on work experience.
-Students will also attend an entrepreneurship academy that introduces them to the opportunities and pathways of creating a biotech startup.
 Where will you be working?:
   - East LA
 How do you plan to use these resources to make change?: